Nepal Has Three Straightforward Options

 What if I only have euros or other currency?

-The bank counter only accepts US dollars.
-No credit cards.
-No other currencies.
-Currency Exchange is available at Tribhuvan International Airport and major Border Points, but it adds time.
+The counter at the bank only accepts US dollars.
+There are no credit cards.
+There are no other currencies.
+Currency Exchange is available at Tribhuvan International Airport and major Border Points, but it takes longer.
 Bring dollars.

 How long can I actually stay?

 Initially?
-Choose 15, 30, or 90 days.
-Need more?
-The Department of Immigration allows extensions up to 150 days total per calendar year.
-Extensions are processed at offices in Kathmandu (near Thamel Marg) or Pokhara.
+Select 15 30, or 90 days.
+Want more?
+Do you need more?
+Department of Immigration allows extensions for up to 150 total days for the calendar year.
+Extensions are processed in office locations located in Kathmandu (near Thamel Marg) or Pokhara.

 Is it truly multiple entry?

-Yes.
-You can leave Nepal for Tibet, Bhutan, or India, then return through Tribhuvan International Airport or any Border Point.
-Your visa remains valid for the duration you paid for.
+Yes, You can depart Nepal to go to Tibet, Bhutan, or India and return via Tribhuvan International Airport or any Border Point.
+Your visa will be valid for the time you purchased it.

 My passport expires in 5 months.
 Problem?